pyfsi/coconut/coupling_components/solver_wrappers/python/python.md

 For more information about the implementation of this solver refer to [[1](#1)].

+Finally, this solver also provides a Jacobian of the change in radius with pressure, which can be used as surrogate Jacobian [[4](#4)].

 #### Solver parameters

 The following parameters, listed in alphabetical order, need to be specified in the main JSON file or in a file with name *`input_file`*, located in the `working_directory`.